ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 # Security Considerations {#Security}

 Updating the means by which DNS delegation information is communicated has tremendous implications for the security of the Internet.
+There will security considerations that accompany proposed solutions.
 This section will be made more robust in future drafts.
 Contributions welcome.

 --- back